aspfohl/deeep-learning/README.md

 Notebook: https://colab.research.google.com/drive/1FtlPRbUT3ipQnKOcq1_sH8d7eZ7_vcwB?authuser=2#scrollTo=Ov3DXqfY2LjJ

 1. All images of models (person) should be in `tryon_folder`.
 When a new person is added, please be sure they have a transparent background and are of PNG.
 The name should have `_whole_front.png` at the end
-2. All outputs from styletransfer images should be in `style_transfer` as a `png` with a transparent background
+2. All outputs from styletransfer images should be in `style_transfer` with a white background
 3. You should update `tryon_folder/test_pairs.txt` with a model -> style_transfer combination you want, for example
 ```
 person_whole_front.png    shirt.jpg